Skip to main content

 Topics for entry

-The Society' Council set out an early formulation of appropriate subject matter for entries: 'The subject matter for entries for the SCL Hudson Prize shall be: A topic which is part of, or closely related to, construction law, including (but not restricted to) Construction and Engineering Contracts, Contract Administration, Claims, Arbitration and Dispute Resolution, Construction Litigation, The law of Torts, Company Law, Property Law, Taxation relating to construction and any other aspect of law or procedure relevant to the construction industry'.
+The Society's Council set out an early formulation (since modified, see ‘Rules and guidelines’ below) of appropriate subject matter for entries as follows: 'The subject matter for entries for the SCL Hudson Prize shall be: A topic which is part of, or closely related to, construction law, including (but not restricted to) Construction and Engineering Contracts, Contract Administration, Claims, Arbitration and Dispute Resolution, Construction Litigation, The law of Torts, Company Law, Property Law, Taxation relating to construction and any other aspect of law or procedure relevant to the construction industry.'

 This was an attempt to express the extent of the range of appropriate topics for entry.
 The scope has always been wide.
 In the last ten years, there have been prize-winning entries on liquidated damages, costs in adjudication, insurance, performance bonds, payment legislation, concurrent delay, privilege, EU procurement, defective premises, unforeseen ground conditions and variations.